UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 - **initial_features_min** and **initial_features_max**.
 Two numbers to specify the minimum and maximum number of features in an initial solution.
 - **sorting_strategy**.
 The sorting strategy to use before selection and tournament.
-It can be "crowding_distance_full" for NSGA2 implied sorting, "crowding_distance_clone_index" to use the clone index as primary sorting criteria [3], or "nsga3_clone_index" to use NSGA3 implied sorting with clone index as primary sorting criteria.
+It can be "crowding_distance_full" for NSGA2 implied sorting, "crowding_distance_clone_index" to use the clone index as primary sorting criteria [3], "nsga3" for NSGA3 implied sorting, or "nsga3_clone_index" to use NSGA3 implied sorting with clone index as primary sorting criteria.
 - **use_clone_repurposing**.
 A Boolean.
 Defaults to false.
 If true clone repurposing [3] is used.
+- **bitlist_mutation_operator**.
+With the default of "flip" a bit-flip operator is used.
+With "symm" the symmetric mutation is used instead.
 - **feature_importance_categorical**.
 The strategy used to take classification into account for computing the feature importance [3] for the GA-based algorithms.
 With the default of "none" a uniform feature importance is used.
 With "lasso" the LASSO feature importance is used.